psychemedia/middle-english-romances/sir-isumbras.md

 L. 16. *So was he bothe faire and heghe.* — The Caius College MS. reads, —

-" He was long man and heye,
+"He was long man and heye,
 The fayreste that evere man seye,
 A gret lord was he."